 It was at the Wannsee Conference that the ‘Final Solution’ was announced to high-ranking Nazi officials who were given the task of carrying it out.

 The conference was attended by 15 men from different departments across the Third Reich.
-One of the attendees was Adolf Eichmann, who was in charge of Jewish deportations from across Europe to extermination camps.
+One of the attendees was Adolf Eichmann, who was in charge of Jewish deportations from across Europe to death camps.
 Before the meeting Eichmann had drafted a list numbering the population of Jews in each country.
 The list was broken down into two categories; Jews in the European countries under Nazi control, and those in countries which were either Allied or neutral states.
 The total number of Jews listed was over 11 million.
 The Nazis planned for them all to be murdered.

-The ‘Final Solution of the Jewish Question’ was the mass-deportation of European Jews to extermination camps in German-occupied Poland, where they would then be murdered.
-To disguise their intent, the Nazis referred to the removal of Jews from ghettos to extermination camps as ‘resettlement in the East’.
+The ‘Final Solution of the Jewish Question’ was the mass-deportation of European Jews to death camps in German-occupied Poland, where they would then be murdered.
+To disguise their intent, the Nazis referred to the removal of Jews from ghettos to death camps as ‘resettlement in the East’.
 Jews were rounded up from the ghettos and made to prepare for their ‘resettlement’, taking with them only their most valuable possessions.

 In fact, the plan for the mass-murder of Europe’s Jews had been approved by Hitler in 1941, and killings had begun in the Soviet Union and Serbia, with tens of thousands of Jews already murdered by the Einsatzgruppen (firing squads).
 The Wannsee Conference did not discuss whether the plan should go ahead, but the implementation of it.

 Following the Wannsee conference, the first deportations of the ‘Final Solution’ took place to death camps already in operation or under construction in Nazi-occupied Poland.